ambiennt/PVPScripts/README.md

 # pvp-scripts

 Basic behavioral and resource files for a better pvp experience on vanilla bedrock edition.
-You can use whatever you want in your worlds/servers, I don't care.
+You can use whatever you want in your worlds/servers, Idc just dont take credit for the things from here you use

 Script help: xlynxx, imrglop, 7dev7urandom.